jidongxiao/CSCI1200-DataStructures/lectures/03_classes_I/README.md

-# Lecture 3 --- Claases
+# Lecture 3 --- Classes

 - Classes in C++; Types and defining new types; Example: A Date class;
 - Class declaration: member variables and member functions; Using the class member functions;